fate1997/polymon/README.md

 - [ ] Incorporate more atom features and bond features and tried more GNN models.
 - [ ] log file is only shown in the first one ('Rg')
 - [ ] From the results below, GNN models and tabpfn models are the most promising models.
 Therefore, the next step is to find more descriptors for `TabPFN` and explore more GNN models.
+- [ ] Allow fine-tuning the `TabPFN` model.
+- [ ] Calculate `Rg` based on `cif` files

 ## Progress
+**2025-06-22**
+- `TunedTabPFNRegressor` run faster, but the performance is not as good as vanilla one.
+Meanwhile, it is hard to use the best parameters for production model.
+Note this model also has decision tree involved.
+- `AutoTabPFNRegressor` did not give good results.

 **2025-06-21**
 Conclusions:
 - `tabpfn`'s performance is incrediable.